When Do You Need a Copyright Notice on Software (And Where Do You Place It)?

 • the name of the copyright owner.

-Where to Place Copyright Notice
+Where to Place the Copyright Notice

-Every component of a published software package should contain a copyright notice.
+If the software is on physical media, such as a DVD, every component of a published software package should contain a copyright notice.
 This includes:

 • the package or box the software comes in, if any